eamanj/personal-webpage/_pages/bio.md

 of Michigan - Ann Arbor.

-I am a computational social scientist and my PhD research focus is on micro-level structural factors, such as networks, that contribute to unequal distribution of resources or information.
-I use methods from network science, statistics, experiment design and causal inference.
+My PhD research is focused on micro-level structural factors, such as network structure, that contribute to unequal distribution of resources or information.
+As a computational social scientist, I use methods from network science, statistics, experiment design and causal inference.
 I am also interested in understanding the collective behavior in institutional settings, the institutional mechanisms that promote cooperative behavior in networks, or in contrast lead to unequal outcomes for different groups.

 In my previous life, I used to work at Google New York City as a software engineer from 2011 to 2015.
 At Google, I worked on several products around the AdWords ad auction.
 We